 What should I know about the Infusion Center?

 The BGC Infusion Center is located conveniently on the third floor of our Southside office building.
-Business hours are Monday-Friday 7:00 AM-5:00 PM and some Saturdays by appointment only.
+Business hours are Monday-Friday 7:00 AM-5:00 PM.
 Our team of experienced professional Registered Nurses provides compassionate personalized care during your infusion in a relaxed and comfortable setting.